BrandonGarate177/GradeFlow-presentationDemo/README.md

-# GradeFlow - Presentation Demo
+# Practice your Google Slides

 An AI-powered presentation preparation and grading tool that helps users improve their public speaking skills through real-time feedback and analysis.